jGHostR/Hostel-Ad-Posting-Website-in-ASP.NET/readme.txt

 How to Run:

-Just run 'Hostelistan.sln' from main folder in Microsoft Visual Studio installed woth ASP.NET library and enjoy the website!
+Just run 'Hostelistan.sln' from main folder in Microsoft Visual Studio (installed with ASP.NET library) and enjoy the website!